Requirements for the Major

 - Passed the Gateway Course for the IES program, ES241, Principles of Environmental Science, with a grade of “C” or better in both the lecture (ES241) and the laboratory (ESL241) sections

-Once completed, the students can declare a Major in IES, take other IES course offerings, and access any available research or field opportunities (including potential associated funding).
+Once completed, the student can declare a Major in IES, take other IES course offerings, and access any available research or field opportunities (including potential associated funding).

 Integrated Environmental Science majors are required to complete all ES Departmental Seminars, including the successful completion, presentation, and defense of a research project in their senior year in association with the department’s Senior Seminar.
 The defense will include information and questions covering both the research project and program coursework from their studies at BCU.